21 March 2023

 Physical and acoustical operation, the musician’s view-point (Aurélien, viola player emeritus)

-The Zef was conceived from the desire to play an electric violin that could offer a sound that resembles as closely as possible that of a classical violin.
+The Electrolin was conceived from the desire to play an electric violin that could offer a sound that resembles as closely as possible that of a classical violin.
 This sound offers incomparable richness of timbre and sound color.

 Based on the general experience and dissatisfaction of solid-body players around us, we found that it was essential to pick up the sound from the body, and not just at the strings.